 You should continue your puppy’s training and socialization, but it may be a good idea to start leash training them now to get used to the feel of the harness and leash.
 Ideally, you should prepare your Great Dane not to pull on the leash, or else he will be walking you.
-This is also a right time to get them used to grooming.
+This is also the right time to get them used to grooming.
 Consistency and patience are key here, so be sure to treat your puppy fairly.
 They are very playful and particularly mouthy.
 Do your best to curb bad behavior and encourage acceptable behavior.

 - Males weigh an average of 35 pounds.